andreaabellera/TermSetter/docs/ARCHITECTURE_ITERATION2.md

 ## Persistence Layer

-**Database**

 **DBImporter**
+Initializes hscodedb and copies database to device.

 **CourseCategories**
+The parent class faculty.

 **Faculty**
-A tool that allows the filtering of different CourseCategories items.
+Class the holds a list of offered classes in each faculty.

 **UserPersistence**
-Interface for storing user account information.
+Interface for handling user account information (updating information).

 ***HSQLDB Objects***
 - **CourseAccess**
+Responsible for connecting to hscodedb table called Courses retrieve courses in the database.
 - **EnrollAccess**
+Responsible for connecting to hscodedb table callled Enrollment, handling the enrollment of users in courses.
 - **StudentAccess**
+Connects to hscodedb table called Student, responsible for executing sql statements in hscodedb.

 ## Domain Specific Objects

-**Stub Database**
+**StubDatabase**
-A stub implementation of the
+A stub implementation for storing Users (student).

 **User**
-User object
+The User (student) object.

 ## Iteration 1 Diagram